-We live in a violent environment of oppression and exploitation of the many by the few.
-And, yes, mindfulness can be used by “The System” to make more docile, less combative, and more productive slaves.
+Well, we have to consider that we live in a violent environment of oppression and exploitation of the many by the few.
+And, yes, as many critics of mindfulness point out, mindfulness can be used by those in positions of power to make citizens in general, and workers in particular, less combative, and more docile, obedient, and productive.

 But who can say that mindfulness is not also allowing people to see reality more clearly?
 Who can say that mindfulness is not making the hidden forms of oppression and exploitation more visible?
-Who can say that that mindfulness is not waking up a crowd of sleepwalkers from the vain promises of achieving happiness through non-stop consumerism?
-Who can say that mindfulness is not challenging senseless and pointless living?
-Who can say that mindfulness is not allowing us to realize that we are both oppressed and oppressors?
-Who can say that that mindfulness is not augmenting the contingent of wiser activists for social justice and preservation of our planet?
+Who can say that mindfulness is not challenging meaningless living, waking up a crowd of sleepwalkers from the vain promises of achieving happiness through consumerism?
+Who can say that mindfulness is not making us feel, in a very deep way, that we are all in this together, and that we are both oppressed and oppressors?
+Who can say that that mindfulness is not augmenting the contingent of wiser activists for social justice and the preservation of our planet?

-I, like so many others, believe that we need to change the way we see life, the way we understand the world, the way we treat each other and all sentient beings.
-The way we live on this planet needs to change, and the practice of mindfulness meditation, as well as other similar practices, by changing our paradigms, is the best way I know to promote the beginning of effective, healthy change.
+I, like so many others, believe that we need to change the ways we see life, the ways we understand the world, and the ways we treat each other and all sentient beings.
+The way we live on this planet needs to change, and the practice of mindfulness meditation, as well as other similar practices, by changing our paradigms, is the best way I know to promote effective, healthy change.

-I say to the detractors of mindfulness, “One does not exclude the other.
+I say to the detractors of mindfulness, “One thing does not exclude the other.
 Practice meditation and work for social justice, and see what happens.
 Go to the silence and be surprised by the changes in the ways you see and behave.
-Knowing that the most effective nonviolent civil disobedience and active resistance initiatives — the ones that brought about lasting social change — were inspired and carried out by those who had deep disciplines of introspection and inner work, choose to be like those who have used the formula effectively.
+Knowing that the most effective nonviolent civil disobedience initiatives — the ones that brought about lasting social change — were inspired and carried out by those who had deep disciplines of introspection and inner work, choose to be like those who have used the formula effectively.
 Be like the Buddha, Jesus, Thoreau, Gandhi, Howard Thurman, Martin Luther King, Jr., Mother Teresa, Thich Nhat Hanh, and others.
-Go to silence and then come out and change the world.”
+Go to silence, know yourself, and then come out to work calmly within your circle of influence and change the world.
+Don’t get discouraged.”

-I always remember that we, practitioners of mindfulness, are bringers of peace and sanity during moments of turmoil.
-I like to tell my students, as an encouragement, that “In a boat full of fearful and agitated people, one sane, calm, and steady-minded person can find the way through the fog and the storm, through the winds and the waves, and sail the boat to a safe harbor, saving not only his or her life, but also everyone else’s lives.
+I always remember that we, practitioners of mindfulness, are bringers of peace and sanity during moments of turmoil, and that’s why the practice is so important.
+Again, our practice is not selfish; we don’t practice for ourselves alone.
+Our formal meditation practice and our commitment to living mindfully is a powerful form of service to others.
+I tell my students, as an encouragement, that “In a boat full of fearful and agitated people, one sane, calm, and steady-minded person can find the way through the fog and the storm, through the winds and the waves, and sail the boat to a safe harbor, saving not only his or her life, but also everyone else’s lives.
 Practice mindfulness.
 The world desperately needs more steady-minded individuals.”